 - b.
 SUPPORTS creating loan-repayment programs and lowering the interest level for repayment of federal student loans for those physicians practicing in primary care.
 (1994) - 8.
-Regarding Family Medicine Residency Training programs: - a.
-URGES the Council on Resident Education in Family Medicine to mandate training in abortion and pregnancy options counseling in its design for resident education.
+Regarding Family Medicine Residency Training programs: - URGES the Council on Resident Education in Family Medicine to mandate training in abortion and pregnancy options counseling in its design for resident education.
 Residents could forego training based on personal principle.
 (1995) - b.
 ENCOURAGES Residency Directors to coordinate abortion training at the teaching institution, a clinic, or office in the community.
 (1995) - c.
 URGES the American Board of Family Medicine to include questions on abortion procedures in written and oral exams.
 (1995) - d.
 ASKS the Residency Review Committee for Family Medicine to only recommend accreditation to programs that offer abortion training and management on and/or off site.
 (1995) - e.
 URGES the Accreditation Council on Graduate Medical Education to address pregnancy termination and related options in its Special Requirements for Residency Training.
 (1995) - f.
 ENCOURAGES the American Academy of Family Physicians to provide CME training and credits for the management of abortion.
-(1995) - 9.
+(1995) - g.
+RECOGNIZES the difference between opposed and unopposed family medicine residency training programs and RECOGNIZES the potential benefits of unopposed programs in training residents. - 9.
 SUPPORTS a strengthened system of primary care research to be defined as research in the biological, social and behavioral sciences as relevant to the delivery of medical care in the primary care setting.
 Specific areas may include health outcomes, effects of medical interventions, and organization and management of health care services.
 Such studies would ideally focus on illnesses as commonly experienced or on the prevention of common causes of morbidity and mortality; (1996) - 10.
 ENCOURAGES the Department of Health and Human Services and the Public Health Service to increase support for research in primary care; that the federal government and private foundations expand primary care research fellowships; and that Congress appropriate funds to provide support for institutions to develop a culture and infrastructure that is conducive to primary care research.
 (1996) - 11.
 With regard to medical education URGES the creation and expansion of undergraduate and graduate primary care training opportunities in community-based settings including teaching health centers.
 (2010)